 We are all volunteers who have joined the Governing Board to try and give something back to the school community and support the school in our “critical friend” role to hold the head teacher and school leaders to account.
 Some of us are parent governors and some are co-opted governors; there is also one staff governor, two associate governors and one Local Authority governor.
 We come from a variety of different backgrounds to try and ensure we have the skills the school needs.

 The role of governors involves;

 There are also opportunities for us to take part in further training to support us in our roles and it can be a rewarding and enjoyable experience.

 Governors also undertake school visits to monitor the implementation of the school development plan and to see first hand the policies and procedures being put into action.
-This gives us the opportunity to see staff and children at work and to take part ourselves in the full and varied opportunities on offer at Broomgrove Infant school.
-You may well see us at sports days, Christmas plays, Bonfire night, class open mornings, or at the Christmas and Summer Fairs but most of our work for the school happens during the school day or at our committee meetings on Thursday evenings.
+This gives us the opportunity to see staff and children at work and to take part ourselves in the full and varied opportunities on offer at Broomgrove Infant School.
+You may well see us at sports days, Christmas plays, Bonfire night, class open mornings, or at the Christmas and Summer Fairs but most of our work for the school happens during the school day or at our Full Governing Board meetings on Monday evenings.